contactlab/milky-way/packages/docs/catalog/pages/typography/DEV.md

 ### Using via CDN

-To pull in Contactlab Design Tokens for quick demos or prototyping, grab the latest default configuration build via CDN:
+To pull in Contactlab Design Tokens for quick demos or prototyping, grab the latest build via CDN:

 ```code
 lang: html